Visualizing external trace formats with Perfetto

 crashes, and importantly, a system trace (typically a Perfetto trace on modern

 Android versions).
-It also contains detailed dumpstate
+It also contains detailed dumpstate output, which includes

-board-level information and specific service dumps like batterystats
+board-level information and specific service dumps like batterystats.

 Common Scenarios: Bugreport zip files are primarily used for: